datacraft-dsc/DEPs/6/README.md

 |       8004 | asset id XX contents not accessible |
 |            |                                     |

-Example of a an operation that succeeded and returns one asset
+Example of an operation that succeeded and returns one asset

 ```json